-7.1 Discussion
+7. Discussion of results.

-Discussion of the findings of the study of the community economy pattern at Chee Wang Kan village showed that the changes can be classified into four types as classified in the two tables below.
+7.1 Discussion of the findings of the study of the community economy pattern at Chee Wang Kan village showed that the changes can be classified into four types as classified in the two tables below.